 - 1. The ball is spotted where the ball is when the flag is pulled. - 2.
 The quarterback cannot directly run with the ball.
 The quarterback is the offensive player who receives the snap. - 3.
 Only direct handoffs behind the line of scrimmage are permitted.
 Handoffs may be in front, behind or to the side of the offensive player but must be behind the line of scrimmage.
 The offense may use multiple handoffs. - a.
 "Center sneak" play is no longer allowed.
-The QB is not allowed to handoff to the center on the first handoff of the play. - 4.
-Absolutely NO laterals of any kind. - 5.
+The QB is not allowed to handoff to the center on the first handoff of the play. - b.
+Any player who receives a handoff can throw the ball from behind the line of scrimmage. - c.
+Once the ball has been handed off, in front, behind or to the side of the quarterback, the seven-second passing clock is eliminated and all defensive players are eligible to rush. - 4.
+Absolutely NO pitches or laterals of any kind. - 5.
 No-run Zones are located 5 yards before each end zone and 5 yards on either side of midfield are designed to avoid short-yardage power-running situations.
 Teams are not allowed to run in these zones if the subsequent line is LIVE.
 (Reminder: Each offensive team approaches only TWO no-run zones in each drive one 5 yards from midfield to gain the first down and one 5 yards from the goal line to score a TD). - 6.
-Any player who receives a handoff can throw the ball from behind the line of scrimmage. - Once the ball has been handed off in front, behind or to the side of the quarterback, all defensive players are eligible to rush. - 8.
-Runners may not leave their feet to advance the ball.
-Diving, leaping or jumping to avoid a flag pull is considered flag guarding. - 9.
-Spinning/Jump Cuts are allowed, but players cannot leave their feet to avoid a flag pull. - a.
-Players spinning out of control will be called for flag guarding. - 10.
-Runners may leave their feet if there is a clear indication that he/she has done so to avoid collision with another player without a flag guarding penalty enforced. - 11.
-No blocking or "screening" is allowed at any time. - 12.
-Offensive players without the ball must stop their motion once the ball has crossed the line of scrimmage.
-No running with the ball-carrier. - 13.
+Runners are not permitted to dive or hurdle any player while advancing the ball. - 7.
+Ballcarriers may leave their feet and the play will continue for spinning, jump cuts, QB's passing progression or if there is a clear indication that he/she has done so to avoid a collision with another player and the play will continue without stoppage.
+However, if while leaving the ground, contact is made unnecessary roughness penalty may be enforced by the official. - 8.
+No blocking or "screening" is allowed at any time. - 9.
+Offensive players in close proximity of the ball-carrier must stop their motion once the ball has crossed the line of scrimmage.
+No running with the ball-carrier. - 10.
 Flag obstruction All jerseys MUST be tucked in before play begins.
 The flags must be on the player's hips and free from obstruction.
 Deliberately obstructed flags will be considered flag guarding.